So what can you do if you suspect you are being discriminated against because of your age?

 Age discrimination at work can take various forms:

-- Direct discrimination – where the discrimination is clearly due to your age, for instance, a younger colleague is promoted purely on the basis of your age.
+This is where the discrimination is clearly due to your age, for instance, a younger colleague is promoted purely on the basis of your age.
 Note that your employer may be able to justify this objectively by showing that there was a good reason for the differential treatment or that it was necessary for the job, for instance, a fire fighter may need a certain level of fitness.

-- Indirect discrimination – where rules or policies that apply to everyone may disadvantage or exclude older workers, for instance, a training programme that applies only to recent graduates.
+This is where rules or policies that apply to everyone may disadvantage or exclude older workers, for instance, a training programme that applies only to recent graduates.
 Again, the employer may seek to objectively justify this.

-- Harassment – this relates to behaviour that could be viewed as offensive, intimidating or distressing, such as the use of derogatory nicknames.
+This relates to behaviour that could be viewed as offensive, intimidating or distressing, such as the use of derogatory nicknames.
 It could also include sustained pressure to retire or an employer’s failure to respond to repeated instances of harassment by external clients.

-- Victimisation – where you are treated unfairly by your employer because you have previously complained about age-related discrimination or harassment.
+This is where you are treated unfairly by your employer because you have previously complained about age-related discrimination or harassment.

 You should should follow your employer’s internal complaints procedure and keep records of this.
 It will show that you have made every effort to resolve the issue if the case goes to tribunal.